denten-books/plain-text/main.md

 characteristics and its signifying strategies for a few paragraphs.
 I'll give you the standard (if abridged) version first, and then return to revise and to complicate.
-The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which require an understanding of form both as formula and device.
+The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which requires an understanding of form both as formula and device.

 Like many foundational dichotomies in the Western tradition, the distinction